 The Board also receives a report from the student's supervisors on their view of progress.

-Assessment arrangements for any additional requirements will be as set out in the regulations for the specific programme
+Assessment arrangements for any additional requirements will be as set out in the regulations or programme specifications for the specific programme.

 R3 (applicable to all research students except those registered for an MPhil)